PredictiveScienceLab/pift-paper-2023/examples/example03.md

 As in Example 3.a both parameters $D$ and $\kappa$ are assumed to be uknown.
 We use exactly the same treatement: Jeffrey's prior and work in logarithmic space.
 However, we now assume that we do not know the source term $f(x)$.
-To parameterize the source term we use a Fourier expansion with 15 terms.
+To parameterize the source term, we use the Karhunen-Lo\`eve expansion (KLE) of a Gaussian random field which we construct using the Nystr\"om, see [Bilionis, et al. 2016](https://link.springer.com/referenceworkentry/10.1007/978-3-319-11259-6_16-1).
-We use a zero mean Gaussian prior on the Fourier coefficients.
-The covariance of this prior is diagonal.
-The prior variance of each Fourier weight decreases quadratically with the order of the Fourier term.
-This penalizes very high frequencies.
+We assume that the covariance of this random field is the squared exponent with variance one and lengthscale $\ell = 0.3$.
+The number of KLE components is 10 accounting for more than 99% of the energy of the field.

-## Running the example
+## Running the examples

 Make sure you have compiled the code following the instructions [here](../README.md).